 The quality of life here is very high.

-It’s connected very well both to Milan, Florence and the seaside, so you have a large set of possibilities if during the weekend you want to move all over the year.
+It’s connected very well both to Milan, Florence, and the seaside, so you have a lot of possibilities if you want to move all over the country and see more cities.

 People here have a relaxed and enviable lifestyle, you can see the streets full of shops, boutiques, musicians, young people, etc.